 McZak Home Inspections prides itself in being friendly, knowledgeable and professional.
 Mike at McZak Home Inspections completed the Home Inspection Training Program through the Carson Dunlop School of Home Inspection.
 He is licensed through the Home Inspector’s Association of BC and insured by Consumer Protection BC.

-Prior to becoming a home inspector, Mike worked for 12 years as a Red Seal carpenter, gaining valuable experience applicable to the home inspection industry.
+Prior to becoming a home inspector, Mike worked as a Red Seal carpenter, bring over 20 year's of valuable, industry experience that's transferable to the home inspection industry.
 Some of this experience includes: building, framing, roofing and renovating multiple residential and commercial properties, as well as deck and fence building, and concrete work (from residential foundations to large, commercial projects).

 The cost of a home inspection may vary depending on the property's location, age and approximate square footage; however, price should not be the deciding factor when selecting a home inspector.
 The qualifications and credentials of the inspector, as well as your comfort level with the home inspector, himself, should be what guides you to a confident choice.
 We ask you to give us a call, chat with our inspector and receive a specific quote for your specific property.